aave/docs-gho/docs/developer-docs/developer-docs-overview.md

 ### setup

-The [Aave Utilities Javascript SDK](https://github.com/aave/aave-utilities) is a utilty for fetching data and building transactions.
+The [Aave Utilities Javascript SDK](https://github.com/aave/aave-utilities) is a utility for fetching data and building transactions.
 Since GHO is under active development, it is not available in the main package versions.
 GHO versions are published from [this branch](https://github.com/aave/aave-utilities/pull/445) and the current version in use on the [GHO testnet app](https://gho.aave.com) are listed below:

 ```
 npm install @aave/math-utils@1.21.1